kashishahuja2002/kashishahuja2002/README.md

 ##  About me
 <div align="left">

-- I am pursuing Integrated M.Tech (IT) at IIPS, DAVV, Indore. 🎓
+- I am pursuing Integrated M.Tech (IT) from IIPS, DAVV, Indore. 🎓

 - I’m a front-end developer.